-The term “myositis” refers to a general inflammation or swelling of the muscle.
-Many people have experienced sore muscles after vigorous exercise, a condition that is temporary and improves with rest.
+The term “myositis” refers to a general inflammation or swelling of the muscles.
+Many people have experienced sore muscles after vigorous exercise,but this is temporary and improves with rest.
 Other conditions that can cause muscle weakness and pain include infection, muscle injury from medications, inherited diseases, electrolyte imbalances, and thyroid disease.

-More often, however, the term myositis is used to refer to a disease involving chronic inflammation of the muscles, often occurring together with other symptoms.
-This condition is also known as idiopathic inflammatory myopathy (IIM).
+More often, however, the term myositis is used to refer to a set of autoimmune diseases involving chronic inflammation of the muscles.
+This often occurs together with other symptoms, such as pain, fatigue, trouble swallowing, and others.
+This type of myositis is also known as idiopathic inflammatory myopathy (IIM).
 Visit our glossary for an extensive list of myositis terms and definitions.

 Types of Myositis

 The disease is highly variable and has been classified into a number of forms, including: